shayki5/azure-devops-create-pr-task/README.md

 #### 1.2.158

-- Support also multi target branch separated with semicolon, for example: `master;release`
+- Support also multi-target branch separated with a semicolon, for example: `master;release`

 #### 1.2.144